walter5138/hue_ble_bash/README.md

    This patch is for the dbus-send utility to get the capability to send the data type dict:string:variant a{sv} .
    Dbus understands a{sv} but dbus-send can't send it out of the box, therefore the patch.

-2. Dbus running with system bus and session bus
+3. Dbus running with system bus

-3. The Linux bluetooth-stack Bluez build with Dbus
+4. The Linux bluetooth-stack Bluez build with Dbus

-4. 3 Philips Hue Bluetooth color and white light bulbs ( LCA001 )
+5. 3 Philips Hue Bluetooth color and white light bulbs ( LCA001 )
    If you have more or less than 3 Bulbs you have to alter some scripts at the moment.
 See TODO.